911 call system to soon change following dropped call issues

 "What made this issue take as long as it did to get resolved.
 It had to be sectionalized.
 There was nothing with in the network that says this was a hard core outage," the representative said.

-Callers were asked to contact non-emergency lines for Police, Fire and EMS.

-AT&T, and the 911 board say they still don't know what exactly went wrong, but the board on Tuesday discussed their plans for a new phone system.
+AT&T, and the 911 board say they still don't know what exactly went wrong, but the board on Tuesday were updated on the plans for a new phone system.
 The hope is that problems like dropped calls won't happen again.

 "NGA 911 is a cloud based solution, that cloud based solution will mitigate any issue like we were having with the AT&T system.
 The AT&T system, is still based off an old copper system," Jim Verlander, director of the East Baton Rouge Parish Communications District said.